gags88/ngAdminLaravel/readme.md

 Once your .env file is setup with your database connection parameters, run the migrations and seed the database

 	php artisan migrate
-	php artisan db:seed
+	php artisan make:seeder UsersTableSeeder (If UsersTableSeeder is not found in database/seeds) php artisan db:seed